 Our studies spotlighted the epigenetic regulator HP1γ as a sensor of acute inflammation in the colon.
 HP1 is a chromatin-associated transcriptional silencer enriched in heterochromatin, while also silencing inducible genes.
-HP1 also interacts with Argonautes proteins suggesting functions in small RNA-mediated gene regulation.
 We showed that HP1 acts as a repressor of inflammatory chemokines while its function in gut physiology unexplored.
 Through the development of various mice models conditionally inactivating HP1 in the gut epithelium, our research aims at:

 We have shown that some enteropathogens such as Shigella flexneri can inactivate the tumor suppressor gene p53 in the context of genotoxic stress to preserve the life of its own epithelial niche.
 This example illustrates a mechanism by which bacteria can potentially induce genomic instability.
 In this context, the identification of bacterial traits that can directly alter the host genome is crucial to understanding how some bacterial species promote cancer.
 Thus, our second line of research aims at: